Recognition of unregistered de facto relationships (irrespective of sex or gender identity)

 However, the 12 month relationship requirement can be waived if there are compassionate and compelling circumstances, for example, if there is a dependant child of the relationship or de facto relationships are illegal in the country in which one or both of the couple reside.

-Same-sex de facto couples and their children are recognised in the definition of ‘members of the family unit’ for visa purposes, in the same way that spouses and opposite-sex de facto partners and their children are recognised.
+Same and/or intersex de facto couples and their children are recognised in the definition of ‘members of the family unit’ for visa purposes, in the same way that heterosexual de facto partners and their children are recognised.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.